Roman calendar: Conversion to Julian or Gregorian dates

 The continuity of names from the Roman to the Gregorian calendar can lead to the mistaken belief that Roman dates correspond to Julian or Gregorian ones.
 In fact, the essentially complete list of Roman consuls allows general certainty of years back to the establishment of the Roman Republic but the uncertainty as to the end of lunar dating and the irregularity of Roman intercalation means that dates which can be independently verified are invariably weeks to months outside of their "proper" place.
 Two astronomical events dated by Livy show the calendar four months out of alignment with the proleptic Julian date in 190 BC and two months out of alignment in 168 BC.
 Thus, "the year of the consulship of Publius Cornelius Scipio Africanus and Publius Licinius Crassus" (usually given as "205 BC") actually began on March 15, 205 BC, and ended on March 14, 204 BC, according to the Roman calendar but may have begun as early as November or December 206 BC owing to its misalignment.
 Even following the establishment of the Julian calendar, the leap years were not applied correctly by the Roman priests, meaning dates are a few days out of their "proper" place until a few decades into Augustus's reign.

 Given the paucity of records regarding the state of the calendar and its intercalation, historians have reconstructed the correspondence of Roman dates to their Julian and Gregorian equivalents from disparate sources.
 There are detailed accounts of the decades leading up to the Julian reform, particularly the speeches and letters of Cicero, which permit an established chronology back to about 58 BC.
 The nundinal cycle and a few known synchronisms—e.g., a Roman date in terms of the Attic calendar and Olympiad—are used to generate contested chronologies back to the start of the First Punic War in 264 BC.
 Beyond that, dates are roughly known based on clues such as the dates of harvests and seasonal religious festivals.
+French scientist Urbain Le Verrier in his Concordance des Dates de l’ancient Calendrier Romain avec le Style Julien pour les Années de Rome 691-709 (1866) devised charts to convert old Roman calendar dates into Julian ones.
+They were adopted by Napoleon III and Eugène Stoffel.
+However, Le Verrier mistakenly assumed that Julius Caesar in 46 BC intercalated only 67 days instead of 90.
+Le Verrier also mistakenly concluded that the years 56 BC and 54 BC were intercalary.